MuhammadAliAbbas1214/MuhammadAliAbbas1214/README.md

 - 👋 Hi, I’m @MuhammadAliAbbas1214
 - 👀 I’m interested in ...learning skills
-- 🌱 I’m currently learning ...c language
+- 🌱 I’m currently learning ..
+Data science
-- 💞️ I’m looking to collaborate on ...c language projects
+- 💞️ I’m looking to collaborate on ...Data analysis projects
-- 📫 How to reach me ... m_ali_abbas239/instagram
+- 📫 How to reach me ... https://www.linkedin.com/in/m-ali-abbas-134888252

 <!---
 MuhammadAliAbbas1214/MuhammadAliAbbas1214 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.